 Black Sea Bass

-An operational assessment that incorporated new recreational harvest estimates was peer reviewed in July 2021.
-The assessment found that the black sea bass stock north of Cape Hatteras, North Carolina was not overfished and overfishing was not occurring in 2019 relative to revised reference points.
+A management track assessment was peer reviewed in July 2024.
+The assessment updated a Woods Hole Assessment Model (WHAM) framework developed during the recent 2023 research track assessment with fishery-independent and -dependent data through 2023.
+The assessment found that the black sea bass stock north of Cape Hatteras, North Carolina was not overfished and overfishing was not occurring in 2023.

 Atlantic Coastal Management